sisrfeng/coc-wiki/Language-servers.md

 Install the [coc-haxe](https://github.com/vantreeseba/coc-haxe) plugin, then run `:CocInstall coc-haxe`.

-Otherwise, either use the language server that comes with VS Code, or build it yourself: see [vshaxe/haxe-language-server](https://github.com/vshaxe/haxe-language-server).
+Otherwise, you can use the language server that comes with VS Code, or manually build it yourself: see [vshaxe/haxe-language-server](https://github.com/vshaxe/haxe-language-server), and then use the following json-settings.

 ```jsonc
 {